Amsterdamion/The-Old-Kingdom/README.md

 ### Post-installation
 - Enter the folder where you installed the list and run ModOrganizer2.exe
-- Ensure that "Borealis" is selected on the upper-right-hand corner of Mod Organizer 2 and press "Run" to load the game; to play this modlist, you must always launch SSE through MO2
+- Ensure that "The Old Kingdom" is selected on the upper-right-hand corner of Mod Organizer 2 and press "Run" to load the game; to play this modlist, you must always launch SSE through MO2
 - Enjoy the game!